-As addressed in the current Three Year Plan, BHS facilitated a community planning process in FY 2017-18 resulting in new and expanded mental health treatment services and housing supports for individuals living with a serious mental illness who are homeless or at-risk of homelessness.
-Expansion of existing CSS programming began in FY 2017-18 and new CSS programming will roll out in FY 2019-20.
+As addressed in the previous Three-Year Plan, BHS facilitated a community planning process in FY 2017-18 resulting in new and expanded mental health treatment services and housing supports for individuals living with a serious mental illness who are homeless or at-risk of homelessness.
+With support from the MHSA Steering Committee, BHS further expanded the CSS Component to address individuals experiencing or at-risk of homelessness.
+This new and expanded programming was fully implemented in FY 2020-21.